Guide

 Touch and hold the file, then choose Uncompress.
 A new folder appears beside it.

-That's it — when it works.
-But there's no preview, you can't extract a single file, and it often fails on big, encrypted, or oddly-encoded zips.
-That's where 7zen comes in.
+That’s it — when it works.
+But there’s no preview and you can’t extract a single file.
+That’s where 7zen is useful for ordinary, unencrypted ZIP archives.

 The better way (7zen)